NGPVAN/job-descriptions/software qa analyst.md

 Actual minimum requirements
 ---------------------------

-This can be an entry-level position, though we do value previous QA experience.
+This is an entry-level position, though we do value (and will pay for) previous QA experience.

 What we're looking for
 ----------------------

-We don't expect candidates to have experience with all of this, but it is directly relevant to the role.
+We don't require candidates to have experience with all of this to begin with, but it is directly relevant to the role.

 * Prior experience providing quality assurance for software
 * Experience with software automation products (QTP, etc.)